How is the Short-Bow different from a regular bow?

 Any suggestions on getting started and transition from the original bow?

 The Short-Bow is like a new instrument in a way.
-There is a bit of a learning curve, and I encourage my customers to embrace it whole-heartedly.
+There is a bit of a learning curve, and we encourage our customers to embrace it whole-heartedly.
 Be Creative!
 Violin and fiddle players are typically able to pick the bow up and perform with it respectably well with an hour or less of practice time.
 The new handgrip and position requires a bit of initial adaptations through repetitive muscle memory that is only gained through practice and use.
 Within a week it should feel more comfortable than the traditional bow.

-I want to encourage you to step out of your comfort zone and try this new, innovative product.
+We want to encourage you to step out of your comfort zone and try this new, innovative product.